teresahayden/fibonacci_seq_10/README.md

 N/A

 ### Credits
-Read the explanation of the Fibonacci Sequence here: https://en.wikipedia.org/wiki/Fibonacci_sequence
+Read the explanation of the Fibonacci sequence here: https://en.wikipedia.org/wiki/Fibonacci_sequence